The world of content marketing changes constantly.

 Identify niches in your industry that seem to have been ignored, and recognize angles that have been underserved.

 You’ve already got a leg up if you’re here.
-It doesn’t matter if you’re reading this post the day it was published or on December 31, 2019.
+It doesn’t matter when you’re reading this post.
 The first step in executing a great content strategy is planning.

 Use the tips in the post to improve your content marketing strategy or build a foundation on it.
-Either way, we wish you the best of luck with all your goals!
+We wish you the best of luck with all your goals!